 My prize was a Singlish Dictionary which I gave to Monique a Filipino Beauty Blogger based in Singapore to spread the love of

 I would like to thank OMY and McDonald’s for this lovely event.
-It was great meeting so many new bloggers who are very passionate in their different topics!
+It was great meeting so many new bloggers who are very passionate about their different topics!

-Also, the only ang moh (caucasian) in the picture is sirjman who writes Travelling MacDonald’s where he reviews unique MacDonald’s item from over 60 different countries!
+Also, the only ang moh (Caucasian) in the picture is James who blogs on Travelling MacDonald’s where he reviews unique MacDonald’s item from over 60 different countries!

-He is one of the finalist for the Singapore Blog Awards Best Topical Blog category while I am in the Best Photography Blog Category.
+He is one of the finalists for the Singapore Blog Awards Best Topical Blog category while I am in the Best Photography Blog category.

 Do cast a vote for us if you enjoyed reading our blogs(: